IHackOnlineGames/Scratch-video-template/README.md

 <summary><strong>Windows Instructions</strong></summary>

 3. Open the "File Explorer".
-4. Navigate to the folder where you saved the program's `.zip` file.
+4. Navigate to the folder where you saved the frames in the `.zip` file.
 5. Right-click on the `.zip` file and select "Extract All" from the context menu.
 6. Open the folder that was created when you extracted the files.
 7. Download the GitHub repository as a `.zip` file and save it to your computer.